How Long Does It Take to Get a Grant? Your Essential Timeline Guide

 The Timeline of Grant Proposal Processes

-Securing funding agreement for a grant involves several key steps to obtain funding first, then grant approved, each with its own timeline.
+Securing funding for a grant involves several key steps, each with its own timeline.

 1) Finding Suitable Grants